shoeliechin/illuminate-media-organizer/README.md

 *   **Move or Copy**: Choose to either move the files to the new directory structure or create copies.
 *   **Dry Run Mode**: Simulate the sorting process to see what changes will be made without actually touching any files.
 This is highly recommended for the first run!
 *   **Filename Conflict Resolution**: Automatically renames files if a file with the same name already exists in the destination directory (e.g., `image_1.jpg`).
-*   **Fallback to File Modification Time**: If EXIF data is not available, the script will use the file's last modification time as a fallback.
+*   **Fallback Options**: If EXIF data is not available, optionally use the file's creation or modification time as a fallback.
+*   **Fast Performance**: Optimized to process thousands of files quickly.

 ### Prerequisites